astonvilla.wtf

 Crest Design Round Two & Three

-If you read the last edition of AVWTF, you would read I was pretty bullish coming out the first Fan Consultation Group meeting on the new crest design.
-It was a very constructive three-hour meeting.
-It ultimately should have provided the design agency, Dragon Rouge, with all the insight on Aston Villa to inform several different new dynamic crest options.
+If you read the previous edition of AVWTF, you would read I was pretty bullish coming out the first Villa Fan Consultation Group meeting on the new crest design.
+It was a very constructive three-hour meeting and should have provided the design agency, Dragon Rouge, with all the insight on Aston Villa to inform several different new dynamic crest options.
 As well as looking at the tradition badge concepts, we also encouraged them to explore fresh approaches.

-The motto of the design agency states ‘we design for brands with bold ideas and brave hearts’, but in the second meeting, there was little evidence of this mantra.
-From the working examples that we saw, it would seem, we would potentially just get a alteration to existing ideas (a tweak of the current lion with the use of ‘Aston Villa’ in a round badge?) ala what the agency did with the Paris St Germain badge; one of the two football badges, along with Lille, they have previously designed.
+The motto of the design agency declares, "we design for brands with bold ideas and brave hearts."
+However, during the second meeting, there was little evidence of this mantra.
+Based on the working examples we saw, it would seem, we might potentially only receive slight alterations to existing ideas (a tweak of the current lion with the use of ‘Aston Villa’ in a round badge?) ala what the agency did with the Paris St Germain badge; one of the two football badges, along with Lille, they have previously designed.

-Hopefully, the feedback fans on the consultation gave has sharpened the designers minds to deliver a stronger line-up of options in the next round of design concepts, which I’ll see this coming week, when the Fan Consultation Group views them.
+Hopefully, the feedback provided by fans during the consultation will sharpened the designers minds to come up with a stronger line-up of options in the next round of design concepts, which I’ll see this coming week, when the Fan Consultation Group views them.

-It’s surely better for the final Villa crest to be the best of a strong selection, then simply being picked because it was the only acceptable option.
+It is undoubtedly preferable for the final Villa crest to be the best choice among a robust selection, rather than being chosen simply because it was the only acceptable option.

-The final selections will be put to a supporter vote.
-Ideally you want a situation where all options under consideration would ultimately be acceptable.
+The final selections will be subject to a supporter vote.
+Ideally, all the options under consideration would be deemed acceptable.

 UTV